Skip to main content

 For the 24mm Clamping Thread, use 2 raft layers to improve bed adhesion.

-If you have issues printing the 24mm Clamping Thread, use the Non-standard 24mm Thread and Belt Clamp files instead (available in the source repository).
+If you have issues printing the 24mm Clamping Thread, use the Non-standard 24mm Thread and Belt Clamp files instead.
 These require additional hardware:

 • (Qty 2) M3x8